 - Problem-solving capabilities within their domain

-- Credibility that enables influence across functions
+- Credibility that earns influence across functions

 Horizontal Skills (The Crossbar)